cymcsg/UltimateAndroid/README.md

 2.As the function of View Injection which uses ButterKnife,you should config your IDE before you can compile the project.***Most of  IDEs require additional configuration in order to enable annotation processing for Butter Knife, or you can see [IntelliJ IDEA Configuration for Butter Knife ][101] or [Eclipse Configuration for butter Knife][102].***

-***Notice:The latest version of the framework needs Android Sdk  of Version 21.If you use gradle project, you should use android studio which version should be 1.0.0+***
+***Notice:The latest version of the framework needs Android Sdk  of Version 21.
+If you use gradle project, you should use android studio which version should be 1.0.0+***

 3.View Injection: